filakhtov/gentoo-use-docs/media-libs/harfbuzz.md

 It is recommended to enable this flag as many packages (e.g. the Pango library) depend on provided features.

 ### graphite
-Pass the `-Dgraphite=enabled` option to the meson build script script.
+Pass the `-Dgraphite2=enabled` option to the meson build script script.
 Provide support for Graphite fonts - TrueType fonts with additional tables containing smart rendering information via the `libgraphite2` library.

 This flag should be enabled if there is a need to use Graphite fonts, e.g. for non-roman script languages.